 But before all the good stuff and the joy I was barely holding it together.
 I was scared that something would happen and someone would make a decision for me that I didn’t want… and I would lose control over what happened to my body.

 I was scared that kiddo would need some assistance after birth and would be taken away from me.
-Heck these days this one still crops up and he is 2 years old.
+Heck these days this one still crops up and he is over 2 years old.